 Students completing a Data Analytics certificate at the graduate level would be required to complete twelve hours.
 Two courses from a list of MBA electives and two courses from a list of MCIS electives.
 Prior to completing the MCIS electives the students would be required to complete a coding and programming course or demonstrate evidence… Read More

 The launch of the Ed.D. in Rural and Diverse Educational Leadership comes at a critical time for Arkansas and for rural America.
 Educators and community leaders who serve rural and diverse communities face sharply changing demographics, reduced populations, and economic upheaval as industries relocate and rural manufacturing continues to decline.
 These challenges affect schools and students… Read More

-Curriculum/Program Administrator Program The non-degree program of study for candidates seeking Curriculum Program Administrator licensure who already hold a master’s degree in an appropriate area and meet requirements for admission to the non-degree licensure program areas: Special Education Gifted and Talented Curriculum Specialist Required Courses: (18 hours) EDUC 6403 School Law EDAS 6013 School… Read More
+Principal Licensure Program The non-degree program of study for candidates seeking licensure at the building level who already hold a master’s degree in an appropriate area and meet the requirements for admission to the program in Educational Leadership in Administration and Supervision are as follows: Educational Administration and Supervision Courses (18 Credit Hours) EDUC 6403… Read More